 Medicare rebates for Telehealth sessions

-Other options for video or phone sessions
+Other payment options for video or phone sessions

 If you wish to undertake therapy via video or phone and do not have a Mental Health Care Plan, you can choose to pay privately, or you may have funding through an organisation such as NDIS or DVA, etc. If you have private health insurance, you may wish to check that your provider covers video or phone consultations.

 If paying the full fee would prohibit you from attending, please talk to the reception staff or your psychologist about how we can help.
 We prefer to charge a reduced fee if this is necessary, rather than deny you access to psychological support.
+However, please note that we have a very limited capacity for bulk billing.

 If you have any questions or concerns about Telehealth, video or phone counselling, please don’t hesitate to phone us on 3391 5833 and we will be happy to help.